hjson/hjson/hjson.md

-# HJSON is JSON - commas + comments
+# Hjson is JSON - commas + comments for Humans

 JSON is a data-interchange format that can be easily processed by machines.

-HJSON's goal is to be close to JSON, so you don't have to learn anything new, but to make it easier to be parsed and written by humans.
+Hjson tries to be close to JSON, so you don't have to learn anything new, but to make it easier to be parsed and written by humans.
 It should be used for configuration files, for debug output or where it is likely that JSON data is read or will be edited by a human.

-In HJSON, you can
+In Hjson, you can

 - omit `,` at the end of a line.
 - omit `""` for keys that contain only `letters` and `digits`.